gitkraken/vscode-gitlens/README.md

 - Adds a _Switch to Another Branch_ (`gitlens.views.switchToAnotherBranch`) command &mdash; to quickly switch the current branch

+- Adds a _Compare References..._ command (`gitlens.compareWith`) to compare two selected references
-- Adds a _Compare HEAD with..._ command (`gitlens.diffHeadWith`) to compare the index (HEAD) with the selected reference
+- Adds a _Compare HEAD with..._ command (`gitlens.compareHeadWith`) to compare the index (HEAD) with the selected reference
-- Adds a _Compare Working Tree with..._ command (`gitlens.diffWorkingWith`) to compare the working tree with the selected reference
+- Adds a _Compare Working Tree with..._ command (`gitlens.compareWorkingWith`) to compare the working tree with the selected reference

 - Adds an _Open Changes (difftool)_ command (`gitlens.externalDiff`) to open the changes of a file or set of files with the configured git difftool
 - Adds an _Open All Changes (difftool)_ command (`gitlens.externalDiffAll`) to open all working changes with the configured git difftool